fmattioli/AzureServiceBusFlow/docs/docs/settingUp.md

 var applicationSettings = builder.Configuration.GetSection("Settings").Get<Settings>();
 ```
 <br><br>

----
-### 🔒 Next Steps: Create Messages, Producers, Consumers, Queues and Topics.
+## 🔒 Next Steps: Create Messages, Producers, Consumers, Queues and Topics.

-In the next step, we will explain how to create Messages and Producers that will publish to a specific queue or topic in Azure Service Bus.
+In the next step, we`ll explain how to create Messages and Producers that will publish to a specific queue or topic in Azure Service Bus.